Hodkovice nad Mohelkou: Transport

-The I/35 expressway (part of the European route E442) passes through the town.
+The I/35 expressway (part of the European route E442) runs through the town.

 Hodkovice nad Mohelkou is located on the railway line Liberec–Jaroměř.

 Hodkovice nad Mohelkou Airport (ICAO code: LKHD) is a public domestic airport, one of three airports serving the Liberec Region.

 Education

 There are two schools in Hodkovice nad Mohelkou, a kindergarten and a primary school.
-The town founds both organizations.
+The town founds both organisations.